juanMarinero/vim-visual-multi-exercises/README.md

 3. `Ctrl-Down` to adds cursor to 1st char of "cherry"
 4. `Tab` to switch to "extend mode"
 5. `e` to select till end of word
 6. `\\t` to transpose tab-extension regions.
-Notice rest of line didn change
+Notice rest of line didn't change
 7. `Esc` to exit multi-cursor mode
 <!-- end-doc-gen -->